-The Centre Director, MLA staff and Group Leaders are collectively responsible for the supervision and security of all teenagers / juniors at all times.
+The Centre Director, MLA staff and Group Leaders are collectively responsible for the supervision and security of all students at all times.
 Even if you aren't officially 'on duty', you are legally bound by this responsibility should you be present when a situation arises.

 Security on Site Knowing what problems could arise on site will enable staff to foresee difficulties and dangers.
-The staff as directed by the Centre Director should consider: The location of the dormitories and locking systems.
-The lighting on the site.
+The staff as directed by the Centre Director should consider: The location of the dormitories and locking systems. • The lighting on the site.
 Any shared areas with other groups / members of the public.
 Road safety problems.
 Supervising needs in the cafeteria and sports areas.
 Telephone communications with the Centre Director or who is on duty at night.
 Emergency procedures including fire drills.
 Adequate means for securing the students' valuables.

-Fire and Fire Practices The Centre Director will ensure that all fire extinguishers and smoke detection systems have been checked and are in good working order.
-All staff and students are briefed on what to do in the event of a fire alarm and there is a fire drill within 24 hours of new students arriving on-site.
-Emergency Procedures Activities & Excursions In the unlikely event that a student cannot be located, the missing person procedure is immediately followed.
+Fire and Fire Practices The Centre Director will ensure with venue managers that all fire extinguishers and smoke detection systems have been checked and are in good working order.
+All staff and students are briefed on what to do in the event of a fire alarm and most venues carry out fire drills within approximately 24 hours of new students arriving on-site.
+Emergency Procedures Activities & Excursions Missing Student In the unlikely event that a student cannot be located, the missing person procedure is immediately followed.
 During English language lessons; Missing students from classes are marked in their registers online flagging alerts to the Director of Studies.
-They will contact the Welfare Manager who will in turn contact the Group Leader and Student via email, text and our online system.
-Missing Student During activities and excursions Activity Leaders, Managers will contact the Welfare Manager who will in turn contact the Group Leader and Student via email, text and online system.
-When the student has been found a record will be made online during English Language lessons and with the Welfare Manager during Activities about the action taken and reasons for absence.
-If the student is not found within 15 minutes, then a thorough search of the site will ensue.
-If this does not prove successful, the Centre Director will become involved.
-He/she will have the responsibility of assessing the situation and deciding when to contact the police.
+They will contact the Welfare Manager who will in turn contact the Group Leader via phone, text and our online system.
+Group Leaders will then contact the student via phone or text.
+Welfare Managers together with Group Leaders are responsible for returning the student to class.
+During activities and excursions Activity Leaders and/or Activity Managers and/or Welfare Managers will contact the Group Leader who will contact the student via phone.
+Group Leaders will be mostly responsible for returning the student to the activity.
+If the student is not found within 25 minutes, then a thorough search of the site will ensue.
+If this does not prove successful, the Centre Director and DSO will become involved.
+They will have the responsibility of assessing the situation and deciding when to contact the DSL and/or police (CD and DSL protocol guidelines).
 Risk Assessments Conducted before students arrive, during the centre set up and for each aspect of the seasonal programme all areas will be risk assessed and signed copies kept with the Centre Director.